awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ses-configurationseteventdestination-eventdestination.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `KinesisFirehoseDestination`  <a name="cfn-ses-configurationseteventdestination-eventdestination-kinesisfirehosedestination"></a>
-Contains the delivery stream ARN and the IAM role ARN associated with an Kinesis Firehose event destination\.
+Contains the delivery stream Arn and the IAM role Arn associated with an Kinesis Firehose event destination\.
  *Required*: No
  *Type*: [Amazon SES ConfigurationSetEventDestination KinesisFirehoseDestination](aws-properties-ses-configurationseteventdestination-kinesisfirehosedestination.md)
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)